Formula One rejects Michael Andretti's bid to join series, will reconsider when GM has engine built | TSN

 F1 indicated it wants GM to succeed, a process the series believes will take years.

-“Coming to the sport as a new (power unit) manufacturer is also a huge challenge, with which major automotive manufacturers have struggled in the past, and one which can take a manufacturer a number of years of significant investment in order to become competitive,” F1 said.
+“Major automotive manufacturers have struggled in the past ... (it) can take a manufacturer a number of years of significant investment in order to become competitive,” F1 said.
 “GM has the resource and credibility to be more than capable of attempting this challenge, but success is not assured.”

 F1 has set new engine regulations for 2026 that place an emphasis on sustainable fuels and greater electric power.
 Six manufacturers have signed with the FIA to supply engines in 2026, including newcomer Audi, which will partner with Sauber.
 Ford plans to return to F1 in partnership with three-time reigning champion Red Bull.
 Honda also plans to return as an official supplier in 2026.

-When the FIA initially opened the process for teams to express interest in joining F1, Andretti was the only applicant of seven to meet all the criteria for the FIA to expand the grid from 10 teams to 11, and with a car already built, had hoped to be competing in 2025.
-F1 put an end to those hopes Wednesday, though the saga could now be headed to court even as F1 acknowledged it is is willing to revisit the issue.
+When the FIA initially opened the process for teams to express interest in joining F1, Andretti was the only applicant of seven to meet all the criteria for the FIA to expand the grid.
+With a car already built, the team had hoped to be competing in 2025.

+Those hopes were dashed with F1's decision even though F1 left the door open for 2028.

 AP auto racing: https://apnews.com/hub/auto-racing